thruthesky/fireflutter/docs/translation.md

 # Text

 The default language is English.
-And you can chagne it into different language or change it into your own texts.
+And you can change it into different language or change it into your own texts.

 ## Changing the texts